robinedman/tupplur/README.md

 # Tupplur

+Tupplur extends your Mongoid models, allowing you to expose fields as readable or writable from outside of your application.
+It includes a Rack REST adapter, so that any Rack app can expose some or all of its' models as JSON easily through a standard REST CRUD api.

-Tupplur is a REST model import/export library for Rack applications using Mongoid.
-It's useful when building APIs for mobile or Single Page Applications (maybe using Backbone, Spine, AngularJS or whatever framework you prefer).
+This library is especially useful if you're building APIs for mobile or Single Page Applications (maybe using Backbone, Spine, AngularJS or whichever framework you prefer).

+It's been designed to work well straight on top of Rack, or with lightweight Rack-based frameworks such as Sinatra and Cuba.
+In fact, the REST adapter is implemented as a Cuba application.

+If you're using Rails you're probably better off with another solution at the moment, since it might make more sense to use something that's more integrated into the framework.

 ## Installation